 Wooden Bench Seat Makeover

-Originally, this was a wooden dining seat bench that was part of a dining table set I bought.
+Originally, this was a wooden dining bench seat that came with a dining table set I bought.
 I sold the set in 2011 when I refinished an antique table.
-There were chairs, and this wooden bench seat.
+There were chairs and a wooden bench seat.
 Before I sold the set, my daughter Jamie had the bench.
 For years, she used it in her guest room to hold plants in front of the window.
 On a recent visit to Nashville, she sent the wooden bench home with me.

 Wooden Bench Seat

-It's a nice bench, in good shape I guess for it's 17 years!
-If you look closely, you may be able to make out a capitol E on the right hand side.
-It looks like my grandson tried to scratch his name in the bench.
+It’s a nice bench, in good shape I guess for it’s 17 years!
+If you look closely, you may be able to make out a capital E on the right-hand side.
+It looks like my grandson tried to scratch his name on the bench.

 How to Give a Wood Bench Seat a Makeover